weeniemount/wand/README.md

 # wand

+my own fork of wand that makes it work under a single domain (ie https://club.googleballs.com) and also work with cloudflare tunnels. exposes its TCP connections as websockets and adds ruffle to the main page with a config that redirects the TCP connections to the websockets

+if you want to host this yourself change ``club.googleballs.com`` in ``templates/vanilla-media/play/index.html.template`` to your own domain

 Wand makes it easy to configure dash, houdini and a media server utilizing docker & docker-compose.

 > [!NOTE]